 Feral pigs (Sus scrofa) have a significant impact on the environment and agricultural production and are a potential reservoir and vector of exotic diseases.
-Control methods include poisoning, trapping, exclusion fencing, ground shooting and shooting from helicopters.
+Control methods include poisoning, trapping, exclusion fencing, ground shooting and aerial shooting.

 Aerial shooting of feral pigs from a helicopter is used in extensive or otherwise inaccessible areas where the density of pigs is high.
-It is an effective and reletively cost-efficient method of quickly reducing feral pig populations.
-Teams involved in shooting from a helicopter include a shooter, a pilot and a spotter/counter who locates the pigs as well as records the number of pigs shot.
+It is an effective and relatively cost-efficient method of quickly reducing feral pig populations.
+Teams involved in shooting from a helicopter include a shooter and a pilot.
+The pilot also acts as a spotter/counter who locates the pigs and records the number of pigs shot.

 Aerial shooting can be a humane method of destroying feral pigs when it is carried out by experienced and skilled shooters and pilots; the animal can be clearly seen and is within range; the correct firearm, ammunition and shot placement is used; and wounded animals are promptly located and killed.

 This standard operating procedure (SOP) is a guide only; it does not replace or override the legislation that applies in the relevant state or territory jurisdiction.
 The SOP should only be used subject to the applicable legal requirements (including OH&S) operating in the relevant jurisdiction.

 - Shooting should only be used in a strategic manner as part of a coordinated program designed to achieve sustained effective control.

 - Aerial shooting is a cost-effective method where pig density is high.
 Costs increase greatly as pig numbers decrease.

 - Aerial shooting is best suited to areas where pigs are living and feeding in extensive or inaccessible areas (e.g. swamps, marshes, rough terrain or broadacre crops) where vehicle access is impossible or impractical and/or pre-feeding will not successfully attract enough pigs for trapping or baiting.